 Appointment times range depending on the size and level of detail for your design.

-- The Standout Ephemeral will take 2 hrs.
+The Standout Ephemeral takes about 2 hours.

-- The Statement Ephemeral will take 3+ hrs.
+The Statement Ephemeral takes 3+ hours.

-To reschedule, email your local studio.
+To cancel or reschedule, email your local studio.